core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Long exchange: an exchange of messages associated with a request that is a group request and/or an Observe request {{RFC7641}}.

-   More formally, the request associated with a long exchange is: a group request, irrespective of it being an Observe request; or an Observe request, irrespective of it being a group request.

    In either case, multiple responses can follow from the same server to the request associated with the long exchange.
 The client terminates a long exchange when freeing up the CoAP Token value used for the associated request, for which no further responses will be accepted afterwards.

 # Security Context # {#sec-context}